aspose-cad/Aspose.CAD-Documentation/net/developer-guide/how-to/add-new-text-mtext-entities-to-the-right-of-existing-ones/_index.md

 ---
-title: Add new TEXT/MTEXT entities to the right of existing onesChanging of the emergency font and font in styles
+title: Add new TEXT/MTEXT entities to the right of existing ones
 type: docs
 weight: 10
 url: /net/how-to/add-new-text-mtext-entities-to-the-right-of-existing-ones/